Cardio training

 Frequently Asked Questions

 Measure your resting heart rate first thing in the morning before getting out of bed.
-Take your pulse for 60 seconds over 3-5 days and average the results.
-A lower resting HR generally indicates better cardiovascular fitness.
+Count your pulse for 60 seconds over 3–5 consecutive days and average the results.
+A lower resting HR generally indicates better cardiovascular fitness, but medications and other factors can influence it.

-The Karvonen method uses your heart rate reserve (Max HR - Resting HR) to calculate more personalized training zones.
-It's more accurate than simple percentages of max HR because it accounts for your individual fitness level.
+The Karvonen method uses your heart rate reserve (Max HR − Resting HR) to estimate training zones.
+It produces more individualized zones than simple percentages of max HR because it accounts for your resting fitness level.
+If you enter your resting HR, this calculator uses the Karvonen method automatically; without it, zones are based on estimated max HR percentages.

 Improve Your Cardio Fitness